Non-Private Auto Mode Share

 In line with the City Charter’s Transit First Policy, the San Francisco Municipal Transportation Agency’s (SFMTA) Strategic Plan set a goal of achieving a 50 percent private auto/non-private auto mode split by FY 2017-18.
 The SFMTA has measured mode shares through the annual Travel Decision Survey since 2012.
-Over this time period, the SFMTA has succeeded in meeting its strategic goal of at least 50 percent non-private auto mode share, with private autos representing less than half of trips for the first time in fall 2013.
+Over this time period, the SFMTA has succeeded in meeting its strategic goal of at least 50 percent sustainable transportation mode share, with private autos representing less than half of trips for the first time in fall 2013.
 However, the upward trend of sustainable transportation modes has not been constant, and more work must be done to continue to improve San Francisco’s multi-modal transportation network.
 A new target of 58 percent of sustainable transportation mode share has been set for fiscal year 2018-19.

 This metric is impacted by work performed by almost all parts of the SFMTA.
 Efforts to further improve the safety, reliability, and comfort of transit, walking, and biking draw people toward those modes, and reduce congestion for those who choose to drive.
 Many factors outside the city’s control, such as regional transportation patterns and economic conditions, also affect transportation mode choices.

 The Travel Decision Survey is conducted at the beginning of each fiscal year in the fall.
 It is a telephone-based survey that reaches approximately 800 people, designed to include about half of interviews with San Francisco residents, and about half with residents of other Bay Area counties.
 The survey is conducted in English, Spanish, and Cantonese, and is delivered to both land-line and mobile numbers.